qumingxing/blue_sky/README.md

 ## Learning Rust as a Beginner with Java Experience

 As a new Rust learner with a background in Java, I am still trying to grasp Rust based on our previous experiences.
 However, I have found the results to be unsatisfactory.
-Therefore, I decided to create a new project that simulates a real business scenario as my target.
+Therefore, I decided to create a new project that simulates a real business scenario as my target and as few third-party libraries as possible.

 After several days of learning, I have summarized some conclusions as follows: